Sybille of Bâgé: Life

 She was born to Guy I Damas de Baugé, Baron of Couzan, and Dauphine de Lavieu.
 Her father died the year of her birth.
 She inherited the fiefs of her father and became ruling Lady of Bâgé and Lady of Bresse as an infant.
-Being a minor, her domains was placed under the guardianship of Philip I, Count of Savoy, who acted as her guardian and arranged her marriage with his relative.
+Being a minor, her domains were placed under the guardianship of Philip I, Count of Savoy, who acted as her guardian and arranged her marriage with his relative.
 Her mother remarried Jean of Châtillon-en-Bazois.

 On 5 July 1272, at the age of seventeen, she married the future Amadeus V in Lyon.
-By her marriage, her personal domains of Bâgé and Bresse was eventually to become incorporated in the County of Savoy, with exception of some land which had been donated to some relatives in 1265.
+By her marriage, her personal domains of Bâgé and Bresse were eventually to become incorporated in the County of Savoy, with exception of some land which had been donated to some relatives in 1265.

 In 1285, her spouse became the heir of Savoy after his uncle.
 In 1285, her spouse succeeded to the title of Count of Savoy, making Sybille Countess of Savoy.
 In early 1294, she made her will, with the title Sibilla comitissa Sabaudiæ, dominaque Baugiaci, uxor illustris viri domini Amedei comitis Sabaudiæ.